 Callaghan, Newcastle City and Central Coast campus: (02) 4921 5888

 Auchmuty Learning Lounge is a collaborative space open 24 hours.
 Located on level 3 of the Auchmuty Library, building L on the Campus Map.
-Find group study spaces, collaborative computer desks, access to wireless and laptop facilities and Survival station with food preparation area.
+Find group study spaces, collaborative computer desks, access to wireless and laptop facilities and Student Kitchen with food preparation area.

 Auchmuty Information Common (AIC) provides 24 hour access to individual or group workspace.
-Located on level 2 of the Auchmuty Library, this area also includes a Survival station with food preparation area.
+Located on level 2 of the Auchmuty Library, this area also includes a Student Kitchen with food preparation area.
 Wireless and laptop facilities, access to PCs and Macs, scanners, print/copy and laptop borrowing are available.

 Ourimbah Information Common is open 24 hours.
 Located on level 1 and 2 of the Ourimbah Library.
 Services include wireless and laptop facilities and access to PCs, scanners, group study rooms, printing and photocopying.
-Snack and drink machines, Survival station with food preparation area and lounge areas.
+Snack and drink machines, Student Kitchen with food preparation area and lounge areas.
 A café open on weekdays is also located in the OIC.

 Technical and equipment help